3 Ways Procurement Leaders Can Drive Sustainability in Their Supply Chains

-Katharina Stenholm chairs the board of directors for the Ecosystem Fund at Danone, a programme that co-creates inclusive business solutions to answer local challenges through the professional empowerment of vulnerable stakeholders in Danone’s value chain.
+Katharina Stenholm chairs the board of directors for the Ecosystem Fund at Danone, a program that co-creates inclusive business solutions to answer local challenges through the professional empowerment of vulnerable stakeholders in Danone’s value chain.

 Stenholm said that the pandemic has only heightened the importance of supply chain transparency, as well as the need for procurement to assess and understand that ecosystem.

 “Every CPO and every supply chain person in the world was grateful for any data analytics initiatives their company had undergone before the COVID crisis hit,” Stenholm said.
 “Because now, all of a sudden, your supply chain was disrupted everywhere — simultaneously.
 And the more visibility you had, the better off you were.”